AmrGomaa3/assembly_learn/hello_world/README.md

 # hello_world

-This folder contains a minimal “Hello, World!” program written in x86 Assembly for Linux.
+This folder contains a minimal “Hello, world” program written in x86 Assembly for Linux.

 ## Project Structure